Veterinary surgeon

 As a veterinary surgeon, you'll need to:

-- perform surgery, including managing anaesthesia
+- perform surgery, including planning and managing anaesthesia and post-operative care

 Salary

-- With further training and experience, your salary can rise to between £40,000 and £70,000, with the median being £52,693 (£68,950 in London).
+- With further training and experience, you can expect to earn between £40,000 to £70,000.

-- Highly experienced vets in the most senior roles can earn in the region of £70,000 to £100,000.
+- Senior roles or practice partners can earn in the region of £70,000 to £100,000, depending on location, specialism and business involvement.

 Working hours